mikerb/moos-ivp-genpoly/README.md

 <img src="images/polyview_main.png" alt="polyview_app" width="500"/>

 [//]: #--------------------------------------------------------------------
+## Viewing Options

+By default, the GUI will render:

+* The individual points
+* The ordered list (XYSegList) of points
+* The convex hull of the set of points
+* The covering of convex polygons

+Each of these four draw routines can be toggled on/off with the corresponding buttons on the lower lefthand side of the GUI.

+[//]: #--------------------------------------------------------------------
 ## Pre-loaded Start Points

 The user can assemble their own start points, or use a number of pre-loaded